JustinTheGreat/Vos/README.md

 ## How it works
 We take in the user's voice, memories/reflections, and allow train an AI model to allow it to mimic the user's thought actions.
 On top of this, we take leverage the 2d photos by users to try and create an AI model which allows users to be able to see themselves in a more realistic version of themselves.

+## License
+This repository is licensed under a Creative Commons Attribution-NonCommercial International License, which prohibits commercial usage.

 ### References
 Datagentech.
 (2021). dgutils [Github Repository]. https://github.com/DatagenTech/dgutils
 MyShell.
 (2023).
 OpenVoice [Github Repository]. https://github.com/myshell-ai/OpenVoice